#1 The real Rodrigo Borgia. Not the Assassin’s Creed one

 #8 The real Rodrigo

 Pius III was elected as his successor, but died just 26 days later (allegedly poisoned of course), and was succeeded by Giuliano della Rovere, the new Julius II.
-Julius promised to support Cesare Borgia and confirmed his Romagna domains.
+Julius promised to support Cesare and confirmed his Romagna domains.
 Cesare abided by his election, but that proved to be his undoing.
+If you want to know Cesare’s story in more detail, check out his post here:

 Alexander passed into history as the most evil Pope.
 But is that a just claim, considering how many others had its share of nepotism?
 The only difference is that it became Alexander VI’s ultimate goal, strengthening the Church along the way.
 Regarding the charges of poisoning cardinals, the evidence is non-existent.
 Rodrigo’s biggest crime was his unconditional love for Giovanni, Lucrezia, Cesare and Jofré, and the lengths he took to ensure their futures, whatever the cost.
 Only a Pope can be criticised for loving his children.